vrishin710/Haskell_In_Class/README.md

 - If it looks like it's not doing anything, you may need to press ENTER to proceed.
 - Once it's finished, you'll see a smiley face and a lot of green text.

 NOTE: When coming back to this, you don't need to create another new codespace!
 Simply click on the name of the Codespace you created before - it's likely to be the only one in the list.
+If `ghci` isn't working, try the Troubleshooting steps at the bottom.
+If that fails, run the install script again!

 ## Using Haskell
 To access the console, enter ghci